TsukishirOSan/ecommerce/README.rst

     OAUTH_OIDC_ISSUER: "http://127.0.0.1:8000/oauth2"

 If any of the above keys currently exist in the file, simply change their value.
-Restart the LMS server session to enforce these changes.
-Once the session has restarted, a Django superuser account must be created.
+Next, a Django superuser account must be created.
 This can be done by navigating to ``http://127.0.0.1:8000`` and signing up for a new edX account.
-Once this is completed, follow `these <https://gist.github.com/antoviaque/8423488>`__ instructions to grant the new account superuser privileges.
+Once this is completed, follow
+`these <https://gist.github.com/antoviaque/8423488>`__ instructions to grant the new account superuser privileges.